Our Work in Country

 For more than 20 years, Americares has been at work in the Philippines.
 Following Typhoon Haiyan, one of the worst storms of the century to hit the country, Americares expanded its emergency programs in a commitment to strengthen health care for people in need.
 An in-country office and warehouse were established and a team assembled to guide the recovery process and build longer term, sustainable community health programs.
 One of the first areas of concern was health care access in many communities where the only local health facility had been damaged, thus leaving many vulnerable people without access to medicine and clinical services.

-Our Philippines team has already responsed to four disasters this year and is responding next to the Mayon Volcano activity where 75,000 have been evacuated and some have sought shelter in nearly 50 evacuation centers – people have been advised to wear masks and stay indoors in anticipation of a possible eruption.
+Our Philippines team most recently responded to the Mayon Volcano activity where 75,000 were evacuated and some sought shelter in nearly 50 evacuation centers.

 The emergence of mental health issues in the aftermath of disaster has led Americares to develop a targeted program to improve access to Mental Health and Psychosocial Support services (MHPSS) in three municipalities of northern Cebu.
 The program trains health workers in identifying general mental health issues and local health providers (Barangay Health Workers) on psychosocial interventions for Depression and Anxiety Disorders

 Overall, the project will strengthen local capacities, advocate for inclusion of mental health in local and regional government priorities, and directly support those living with mental illness through access to medicine and trained health workers.
 In total, this project will reach 9% of those living in the target municipalities (12,500) and train at least 571 community health workers.
 Through stronger MHPSS centers in each municipality, trained health workers will be able to provide direct psychosocial support and more quickly identify mental illness for referral and reduce the overall burden from mental illness - leading to stronger, healthier and more productive communities.